chiranjiveejoshi/chiranjiveejoshi.github.io/showcase/cineplex.md

 ![This is an image](../img_repo/CP.IMG.09.UJM.png){:width="1000" height="750" loading="lazy"}

 ## SITEMAP
-* I created a Sitemap, which is a diagram of a website, that shows how pages are prioritized, linked and labeled.
+* I created a Sitemap, which is a diagram of a Website, that shows how pages are prioritized, linked and labeled.
 * It helps to understand how to access any useful information quickly and easily.
-* During the construction of this sitemap, the results of the user testing were implemented for easy user flow.
+* During the construction of this Sitemap, the results of the user testing were implemented for easy User Flow.
 * I also limited the amount of details to a minimum to avoid confusion and complexity.
 * The main goal was to make sure that each area has all the necessary information for a user to operate this product.